remimimimimi/pixi-build-backends/docs/backends/pixi-build-rattler-build.md

 ## Specifying dependencies

-We only allow source dependencies (workspace packages) in project model, not binary dependencies.
+We only allow source dependencies (workspace packages) in project manifest.
+Binary dependencies are not allowed in the project manifest when using `pixi-build-rattler-build`.
 This is intentional because:

 1. The rattler-build recipe is the source of truth for binary dependencies.
 It already specifies exact versions, build variants, and whether dependencies go in build/host/run.